Skip to Main Content

 Google Site Search is an invaluable tool for locating primary sources on the web:

-• site:*.gov troubles "northern ireland" will search for references to the "Troubles" and Northern Ireland across US government websites.
+• site:*.gov Spain "Civil War" will search for references to the Spain and the Civil War across U.S. government websites.

-• site:*.edu troubles "northern ireland" will search the same on educational websites, which will hit many libraries, archives and universities, so read critically for bias); site:*.org troubles "northern ireland" will conduct the search across non-profit websites (including museums and other cultural heritage institutions).
+• site:*.edu Spain "Civil War" will search the same on educational websites (which will hit many libraries, archives and universities); site:*.org Spain "Civil War" will conduct the search across non-profit websites (including museums and other cultural heritage institutions).

 • Looking for sources from a specific country?
 Most countries have their own domain.
-For example, to find sources posted on Irish websites, you could search site:*.ie; for government sites specifically, try: site:*.gov.ie.
-For Northern Ireland, you would want to use site:*.gov.uk..
+For example, to find sources posted on Spanish websites, you could search site:*.es; for government sites specifically, try: site:*.gob.es.
 Just be aware of where these sources are coming from, and evaluate the websites carefully!

 • Government websites offer a wealth of sources and information, but can be very unwieldy to navigate.
 Google Site Search can allow you to search a site more efficiently.
-For example, if you were hoping to find what the FBI has to say about crime sprees in the 1970s, you could use site:*.fbi.gov crime 1970s to search the FBI website for that information.
+For example, if you were hoping to find what documentation the CIA has available about the War in Afghanistan, you could use site:*.cia.gov afghanistan to search the CIA website for that information.

 You should also pay attention to any collections of primary sources referenced in your secondary sources.
-For example, if a course reading mentions that a particular university's archives have an important collection of documents relating to experimental theater, you should visit the archives' site to find out if they have digitized any of these sources.
+For example, if a course reading mentions that a particular university's archives have an important collection of documents relating to King Phillip's War, you should visit the archives' site to find out if they have digitized any of these sources.

 OTHER LIBRARIES